EvilPedia/gdsc-cybersec/README.md

 x/16bx 0x2060 # Obfuscated flag
 ```
 ![Screenshot](https://i.imgur.com/rRJsCuq.png)

 ![Screenshot](https://i.imgur.com/LTJBKWv.png)

 ![Screenshot](https://i.imgur.com/K2AvJe2.png)

 We find hex dumps associated with each of the functions above with the values :
 - **XOR Key:** `53 a4 79 b2 c1 e5 7d`

 - **Obfuscated Password:** `31 d0 41 c7 80 d4 08 2b e2 4a 87 f1 9c 27 1f d1 0d dd f8 a2 10 22 f0 2e f8 83 95 2d 61 ce 2c c3`
 - **Obfuscated Flag:** `34 c0 0a d1 ba 90 13 23 90 1a d9 f0 8b 4b 0c c6 48 dc f5 97 4c 60 91 26 83 f4 ba 13 67 d1 4f da f6 9c 00`
 ---
-## Recognizing the Obfuscation encryption :
+### **Step 4: Recognizing the Obfuscation encryption :**
 After analyzing the key, we find that the key is 7 letters long (ignoring the 0x00 character).

-As said in the problem that a basic-obfuscation method was used to encrypt this file which means that this was a repeated-XOR-encrypted file, where the 7 letter of the key keep repeating until the full flag/password is deciphered.
+As said in the problem that a basic-obfuscation method was used to encrypt this file which means that most probably this was a repeated-XOR-encrypted file, where the 7 letter of the key keep repeating until the full flag/password is deciphered.

+### **Step 5: Decrypting the flag/password using the XOR Key:**

+Using the simple below script we can decrypt the flag/password :